matt-glover/cas_and_ssl_presentation/presentation.md

 ==================
 - HTTP: HTTPS
 - FTP: FTPS (explicit) over standard FTP via "AUTH TLS"
-    - This is not the same as SFTP (file transfer via SSH)
+    - This is not the same as SFTP
-- SMTP: Using STARTTLS enabling a plain text connection to upgrade to an encrypted connection on the same port
+- SMTP: Using STARTTLS
-- NNTP: Network News Transfer Protocol as NNTPS (port 563)
+- NNTP: NNTPS to provide Network News Transfer Protocol over TLS
 - XMPP: Used to encrypt the communication channel.
-Simple Authentication and Security Layer (SASL) is used for authentication
+SASL is used for authentication
 - VPN: OpenVPN uses TLS for key exchange
 - SIP: Encrypted on port 5061